evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_3wt/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 53 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/chevrolet/silverado_ev/silverado_ev_3wt/charging_1_st.jpg" title="Chevrolet Silverado EV 3WT" width="3000" height="2000"  >}}